Welcome to this week’s social media quick tip. This week I want to show you how to create a recurring content feature.

 What is recurring blog content?

-I’ve experimented over the years with many different types of regular recurring columns on various blogs.
-I’ve focused recently on a Cool Tool feature which I post each Monday morning.
+I’ve experimented over the years with many different types of regular recurring columns on various blogs, for example the Cool Tool feature which I post each Monday morning.

 Here are three types of recurring features to add to your content marketing.